qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< rich-content-end >}}
 {{< rich-box-end >}}

-First install some tools you will need for this instructions:
+First install some tools you will need for these instructions:

 ```
 sudo apt install gnupg software-properties-common